onaio/tally-ho/README.md

 #### Data entry interface

-Support the entry of results and reconciliation forms
+Support the entry of results and reconciliation forms, correction, and comments.

 * Match entered serial number to stored form serial numbers.
-* When reviewing this can be used to store an updated record.
+* Select correct version of data.
+* Record issues and comments about data.

 #### Records